Black Voter Intimidation Is More Present Than Ever — Here's How Activists Are Fighting Back

 Advertisement

-But even in the weeks leading up to November 3, the Lawyers’ Committee for Civil Rights Under Law began advocacy efforts to stop this type of intimidation, filing litigation to prevent coordinated efforts to intimidate Black voters and voters of color.
+But even in the weeks leading up to 3rd November, the Lawyers’ Committee for Civil Rights Under Law began advocacy efforts to stop this type of intimidation, filing litigation to prevent coordinated efforts to intimidate Black voters and voters of colour.

-As fears of insidious tactics of voter suppression mount, organizers and activists on the ground are prepared to defend Black people’s right to vote.
-Swing states in particular are seeing organizers showing up in full force to protect people at polling locations.
-In Harrisburg, Pennsylvania and surrounding districts, Pennsylvania Stands Up has set up Voter Guardians, and they’ve partnered with other organizations covering polling places in the region as well.
+As fears of insidious tactics of voter suppression mount, organisers and activists on the ground are prepared to defend Black people’s right to vote.
+Swing states in particular are seeing organisers showing up in full force to protect people at polling locations.
+In Harrisburg, Pennsylvania and surrounding districts, Pennsylvania Stands Up has set up Voter Guardians, and they’ve partnered with other organisations covering polling places in the region as well.

 Advertisement